showell-labs/react-native-fs-fork/README.md

 ```

 **ROADMAP:**
-- **v2.22.0** of this library is, presumably, a drop-in replacement for
+- **v2.22.0** of this library is mostly a drop-in replacement for the latest
-  the latest (**v2.20.0**) release of the original, upstream [react-native-fs]
+  (**v2.20.0**) release of the original, upstream [react-native-fs].
+It requires
-  (beside the need to upgrade host project to the lates RN v0.73).
+  to upgrade the host project to the latest RN v0.73+, and to correct the names
+  of TypeScript types exported from the library, if they are used, by appending
+  letter `T` to all of them.
+Beside these, the library has its functionality and
-  It has matching functionality and API, with just a handfull of internal
+  API matching the original library, with just a handful of internal fixes, and
-  fixes, and a few additions.
+  a few added features.

 - In further versions, **v2.X.Y**, we'll be taking care of improvements,
   and optimizations of existing functionality, as well as adding new APIs,